J. M. Allain

 Jean-Marc L. Allain also known as J. M. Allain, (born February 11, 1970) is an American and Canadian Tony Award-nominated company executive and Broadway producer.
-A former president of Panasonic, he is currently a consultant of JA Pro Services.
+A former division head at Panasonic, he is currently a consultant of JA Pro Services.
 Previous roles include director at Alcatel and president and CEO of Trans-Lux Corporation.

 Broadway

 Allain was nominated for a Tony Award in 2013 as the producer for Nice Work If You Can Get It.

 He is currently producing 39 Steps, the two-time Tony Award-winning hit comedy at Union Square Theatre in New York, New York.

 Philanthropy

 Allain donated $1 million in 2012 to his alma mater The Rochester Institute of Technology to help build the Gene Polisseni Center, the university's new hockey arena.